DEBBIE MORRISON

 Some apps are not developed by the museum but by a third party—typically for profit.
 These apps appear to be the museum’s official app, but aren't.
 This can create problems, one being that the integrity of the museum might be compromised.

 The British Museum in London for instance, doesn't appear to have its own app, but there are at least four developed by outsiders.
-All offer in-app purchases; most have poor customer reviews (see image gallery below).
+All offer in-app purchases; most have poor customer reviews (see image gallery).

 Some museums that have their own app, as in the case of the Louvre and The Getty, but are competing with others.
 There are at least two apps marketed to Louvre and Getty visitors that are developed by outside companies.

-The American Natural History Museum addresses the problem by stating ‘official’ in the app's description directly beneath the app's title. (image right).
+The American Natural History Museum addresses the problem by stating "official" in the app's description directly beneath the app's title.
 This is helpful.

 Technical Barriers